 (3) When using Table D.1, one of two cases should be considered:

-Case 1: The row "VX known" should be used if the coefficient of variation VX, or a realistic upper bound of it, is known from prior knowledge;
+— Case 1: The row "VX known" should be used if the coefficient of variation VX, or a realistic upper bound of it, is known from prior knowledge;

 NOTE Prior knowledge might come from the evaluation of previous tests in comparable situations.
-Engineering judgment may be used to determine what can be considered as ‘comparable’, see D.6.1(3).
+Engineering judgment can be used to determine what can be considered as ‘comparable’, see D.7.1(3).

-Case 2: The row "VX unknown" should be used if the coefficient of variation VX is not known from prior knowledge and so needs to be estimated from the sample as given in Formulae (D.2) and (D.3):
+— Case 2: The row "VX unknown" should be used if the coefficient of variation VX is not known from prior knowledge and so needs to be estimated from the sample as given in Formulae (D.2) and (D.3):